aurelius-in/agentic-portfolio/README.md

 # Agentic AI Systems Showcase

-##### All software in this portfolio was designed and built by Oliver Ellison d/b/a Reliable AI Network, LLC ("RAIN").
+##### All software in this portfolio was designed and built by Oliver Ellison d/b/a Reliable AI Network, Inc. ("RAIN").

 A single place to explore production-grade agentic AI work.
 Each project includes a short summary, use cases, tech stack, and screenshots.
 Built to be skimmed by engineering leaders, execs, and recruiters.